eigenent/Data_Analysis/README.md

 # Data_Analysis
-University assignments (unfortunately these are written in greek).
+University assignments, originally written in Greek but translated in English (with the aid of chatGPT).
 The scripts are typical python scripts, no reason to upload them here.

 Moreover, the assignments share the same data provided in the first file.